melanieseltzer/portfolio/src/pages/about/index.md

 I'm passionate about all things code and can usually be found tinkering around with something in my spare time.

-Some of my other loves include
+Some of my other loves include video games, hiking, traveling, annoying my cat, Callie 😼

-- Video games 🎮
-- Hiking 🏞️
-- Traveling ✈️
-- Annoying my cat, Callie 😼

 ![callie.jpg](./callie.jpg)